KyCodeHuynh/Hail/README.md

     [ File size               ]  8 bytes
     [ File data               ]  500 bytes

-The total size of any Hail network segment is 512 bytes.
+The total size of any Hail network packet is 512 bytes.
 Having a power-of-2 size allows for easy alignment in memory.
-There is no padding between fields or before/after the segment.
+There is no padding between fields or before/after the packet.
 While the above is aligned on systems with a 4-byte (32-bit) word-size, it is not aligned for systems with a 8-byte (64-bit) word-size.
 To [prevent automatic padding](http://stackoverflow.com/questions/4306186/structure-padding-and-structure-packing), we specify that the struct be